Ten years later, new cafe in Guinan’s building

 Live music, a staple of the Guinan’s experience, will return, beginning once a month, Boris says.
 The pub will be remembered in a display assembled by Gwendolyn Bounds, author of a memoir of Guinan’s, Little Chapel on the River; photographer Christine Ashburn; designer Kelly Guinan Preusser and Landing resident Mary Ellen Yannitelli.

 “We want to be respectful of the history, but don’t want to take advantage of it,” Boris says.
 Like Guinan’s, she and Gell want Dolly’s to be “open and comfortable, welcoming to people of various ages, families, in the pub tradition.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.